fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Man can imagine things that are false, but he can only understand things that are true.
+  Isaac Newton

 The problem with the world is that intelligent people are full of doubt; while the stupid ones are full of confidence.
   Charles Bukowski